emutex/wiring-x86/docs/source/api_reference.rst

 The ``GPIO()`` constructor is used to create a new gpio object::

-   from wiringx86 import GPIOGalileoGen2 as GPIO
+   from wiringx86 import GPIOEdison as GPIO

    gpio = GPIO()